 Despite the uncertainty the pandemic has created at some health care organizations, children's hospitals can still find opportunities for quality improvement.

-Leadership rounding has long been an element of safety culture work but has in the past ostensibly felt more like a purposeful act of promoting visibility and approachability.
-Our leadership rounding has increased in frequency throughout the pandemic and has been used as an opportunity to garner perceived safety concerns and questions from providers.
-These occasions are now expected by the staff and have provided the chance for them to interact more closely and informally with the hospital's leadership team, promoting spontaneous conversation and resolution of concerns in real time.
+Leadership rounding has long been an element of safety culture work but has in the past felt more like a purposeful act of promoting visibility and approachability.
+At the hospital, leadership rounding has increased throughout the pandemic and has been used as an opportunity to garner safety concerns and questions from providers.
+These occasions are now expected by staff members and have provided the chance for them to interact more closely and informally with the leadership team, promoting conversation and resolution of concerns in real time.

 Spreading the work

 This year was to be the one we planned to spread the safety work across the care delivery system, collaborating with other affiliated regional community hospitals that provide pediatric care.
 But the onboarding strategy for 2020 accelerated when it became clear early in the pandemic the value that real-time collaboration among these facilities could represent.

 An invitation was extended for a video conference with physician, nursing and administrative leaders of this group of affiliated hospitals to collaborate on current pandemic-related processes and learn from each other.
 The initial meeting was so productive and well received, we now hold them weekly with the intention of continuing beyond this crisis as our focus shifts to other opportunities for enhancing the quality of care for the organizations’ shared pediatric population.